4v3ngR/Darkly/README.md

 > [!NOTE]
 > A script called `install.sh` is now available which both builds and installs this application style.

-`./install.sh` will remove if existing, build and install Darkly using both QT5/QT6 dependencies.
+`./install.sh` will remove if existing, build and install Glass using both QT5/QT6 dependencies.

 `./install.sh QT5` will build & install using only QT5/KF5 dependencies.

 `./install.sh QT6` will build & install using only QT6/KF6 dependencies.

-`./install.sh remove` will remove Darkly.
+`./install.sh remove` will remove Glass.

 ***

 ### Flatpak

-Due to flatpak's [restriction on file system access](https://docs.flatpak.org/en/latest/sandbox-permissions.html) (in short no access to system libraries, /dev, etc), Darkly flatpak bundle is only an extension of KDE runtime.\
+Due to flatpak's [restriction on file system access](https://docs.flatpak.org/en/latest/sandbox-permissions.html) (in short no access to system libraries, /dev, etc), Glass flatpak bundle is only an extension of KDE runtime.\
-If you want to apply Darkly as the application style, you either need:
+If you want to apply Glass as the application style, you either need:
-- Darkly installed on the system via package manager (pacman, rpm, apt-get, etc) or
+- Glass installed on the system via package manager (pacman, rpm, apt-get, etc) or
-- Set manually with QT_STYLE_OVERRIDE=Darkly env variable \[`sudo flatpak override --env=QT_QPA_PLATFORMTHEME=kde` (`sudo` only applies for flatpaks in /var/lib/flatpak, otherwise use `--user` without sudo)]
+- Set manually with QT_STYLE_OVERRIDE=Glass env variable \[`sudo flatpak override --env=QT_QPA_PLATFORMTHEME=kde` (`sudo` only applies for flatpaks in /var/lib/flatpak, otherwise use `--user` without sudo)]

 **Important (primarily) for users of immutable distros!**\
-Darkly won't show as an option in `System settings > Theme > Application styles` without system installation.
-Also, both Darkly runtime version and the KDE runtime version must match (if they don't match, the app won't use Darkly)
+Glass won't show as an option in `System settings > Theme > Application styles` without system installation.
+Also, both Glass runtime version and the KDE runtime version must match (if they don't match, the app won't use Glass)

-This brings some untentended behaviour (for any application style, not Darkly in particular), for example:
+This brings some untentended behaviour (for any application style, not Glass in particular), for example:
 - Changing color scheme partly applies for QWidget apps (not at all for QML-based)
 - Changing application style doesn't apply until the app is restarted